NetComposer/nksip/doc/reference/sending_options.md

-supported|-|Automatically generates a Supported header, replacing any previous value allow|-|Automatically generates an Allow header, replacing any previous value accept|-|Automatically generates an Accept header, replacing any previous value allow_event|-|Automatically generates an Allow-Event header, replacing any previous value contact|-|Automatically generates a Contact header, if none is already present|Use it in dialog generaing requests as INVITE record_route|-|Automatically generates a Record-Route header, if none is already present|Used in proxies to force new in-dialog requests to pass through this proxy
+supported|-|Automatically generates a Supported header, replacing any previous value allow|-|Automatically generates an Allow header, replacing any previous value accept|-|Automatically generates an Accept header, replacing any previous value date|-|Automatically generates a Date header, replacing any previous value allow_event|-|Automatically generates an Allow-Event header, replacing any previous value contact|-|Automatically generates a Contact header, if none is already present|Use it in dialog generaing requests as INVITE record_route|-|Automatically generates a Record-Route header, if none is already present|Used in proxies to force new in-dialog requests to pass through this proxy